Bring on the Lending ISA!

 - If the Government introduces a third-way ISA, 62% said they will definitely invest in one

 And so, with platforms and the masses alike having made their opinions clear, the sector waited with baited breath for the Budget speech on 8 March to find out if HMT had made their decision.
 As it happened, it wasn’t to be, and the Treasury later confirmed that, in collaboration with the Financial Conduct Authority, they would announce the nature of the incoming structure this summer, with a view to implementing it in the third or fourth quarter of 2015.

 Certainly, it was a vague timeline of events.
 But with Osborne having hastily scheduled an ‘emergency’ Budget for Wednesday 8 July after the Conservatives’ election triumph, there is cause for optimism that this will mark the occasion for the news everyone involved with P2P lending wants to hear.

 Simple, flexible, and just plain better

-If the separate LISA does materialise, we’ll pop the champagne corks and then immediately get to work so that we are at the ready to offer LISAs once the structure is in place.
+If the separate ISA does materialise, we’ll pop the champagne corks and then immediately get to work so that we are at the ready to offer ISAs once the structure is in place.
 However, should the decision go the other way, we’ll acknowledge what would still be a breakthrough for the industry, and swiftly ensure that our lenders can easily create and transfer money into their existing ISA.

-Yet principles such as simplicity and flexibility have been at the heart of peer-to-peer lending’s sustained progress, and the creation of a Lending ISA would not only be in keeping with these, but also represent resounding recognition from Government and HMT of P2P’s growing importance as a mainstream investment option.
+Yet principles such as simplicity and flexibility have been at the heart of peer-to-peer lending’s sustained progress, and the creation of a new ISA type would not only be in keeping with these, but also represent resounding recognition from Government and HMT of P2P’s growing importance as a mainstream investment option.